eicket/myIQRadio/README.md

 # myIQRadio

-Experimental Software Defined Radio (SDR) client which reads the IQ samples from a Flex Radio VITA49 stream and plays back the decoded audio (in mono) on the audio out device.
+Experimental Software Defined Radio (SDR) client which reads the IQ samples from a Flex Radio VITA49 UDP stream and plays back the decoded audio (in mono) on the audio out device.
 No audio devices are used for reading the sampled IQ stream.
-The DAX control panel is completely bypassed, and can be left closed.
+The Flex Radio DAX control panel is completely bypassed, and can be left closed.
-The IQ sampling can be done at 24000, 48000, 96000 or 192000 samples per second and samples are carried as 32-bit float little-endian interleaved I/Q pairs.
+The IQ sampling can be done at 24000, 48000, 96000 or 192000 samples per second and baseband samples are carried as 32-bit float little-endian interleaved I/Q pairs.

 When using with a Flex Radio, select a pan adapter, and attach DAX IQ channel 1 to it.

-This is a pure Java implementation, and can easily be rebuilt in any regular Java development environment.

 Some interesting features :